MomentMix Augmentation with Length-Aware DETR for Temporally Robust Moment Retrieval: Discussion

 \textbf{Conclusion.} This study addressed the limitations of short-moment retrieval in existing DETR-based approaches from both data and model perspectives.
 To mitigate the issue of limited feature diversity in short moments, we introduced MomentMix, a novel two-stage mix-based data augmentation.
 These strategies enhance the feature representations of both foreground and background elements for short-moment data samples.
 On the model side, we identified inaccuracies in center predictions for short moments and proposed a Length-Aware Decoder with a novel bipartite matching process conditioned on moment length.
 This approach leverages length expert queries to improve center prediction accuracy.
 Extensive experiments demonstrate that our method outperforms state-of-the-art DETR-based moment retrieval models in terms of R1 and mAP on benchmark datasets.
 Moreover, our methodology can be seamlessly integrated with other DETR-based models, paving the way for future advancements in the field.

 \textbf{Future Work.} In future work, we plan to explore adapting and extending our augmentation approach to non-DETR architectures.
-Additionally, conducting further experiments on larger-scale models could provide deeper insights into the scalability and robustness of our method.
+Additionally, to better handle datasets with strong temporal dependencies, we will explore more sophisticated temporal-aware augmentations.